 - Green beans are rich in folates, which help in cell division and DNA synthesis.
 They are great for women in their pre-conception period and pregnancy

-- Beetroot are rich in soluble fibres that help reduce and control bad cholesterol.
+- Beetroot is rich in soluble fibers that help reduce and control bad cholesterol.
 Add them to your regular diet.

-- Beetroot has nitrates which ensure adequate blood supply and hence oxygenation to all parts of the body equally.
+- Beetroot has nitrates that ensure adequate blood supply and hence oxygenation to all parts of the body equally.

 - This, in turn, prevents fatigue.

 - Have a glass of beetroot juice every day to keep osteoporosis and brittle bone disease at bay.